cneralich/terraform-azurerm-azure-full-hashistack/quick-start/README.md

 # Azure HashiStack Terraform Module

-_Provisions resources for a HashiStack auto-scaling group in Azure._
+_Provisions resources for a HashiStack auto-scaling group in Azure.
+This does not auto-install the HashiStack, that information must be provided as `custom_data`._

 ## Deployment Prerequisites